February 29, 2016

 |Multi-Man, Super Sphere, Gizmo, Spaghetti Man and Liquid Man.|

-Unlike the previous series, the team didn’t just get involved into mysteries they happened upon.
-Rather, this time around each one possessed incredible powers granted to them whenever they stepped into magical portable lockers.
-Hanna-Barbera recycled the powers, identities and moves of three of the Globetrotters from the Impossibles segment of Frankenstein, Jr. and the Impossibles: Branch was Liquid Man (sometimes referred to his Impossibles counterpart’s name of “Fluid Man” or “Aquaman”, and still bore the former's "F" logo on his suit) and could turn himself into water; Sanders was Spaghetti Man (based on Coil Man), who could stretch and manipulate his body; and Ausbie was Multi Man, who could create duplicates of himself.
-New for the series was Neal as Super Sphere, who could retract his limbs into his basketball head in order to bounce, smash and grow and Dunbar as Gizmo, who could pull an unlimited supply of gadgets for any situation out of his afro.
+Each Globetrotter possessed incredible powers granted to them whenever they stepped into magical portable lockers.
+Hanna-Barbera recycled the powers, identities and moves of three of the Globetrotters from the Impossibles segment of Frankenstein, Jr. and the Impossibles: Branch was Liquid Man (sometimes referred to his Impossibles counterpart’s name of “Fluid Man” or “Aquaman”, and still bore the former’s “F” logo on his suit) and could turn himself into water; Sanders was Spaghetti Man (based on Coil Man), who could stretch and manipulate his body; and Ausbie was Multi Man, who could create duplicates of himself.
+New for the series was Neal as Super Sphere, who could retract his limbs into his basketball head in order to bounce, smash and grow; and Dunbar as Gizmo, who could pull an unlimited supply of gadgets for any situation out of his afro.
 They were alerted to problems and aided by a basketball-shaped satellite called Crime Globe (Frank Welker).

 |Attila and his Huns.|